ocaml/ocaml.org/data/is_ocaml_yet/gui.md

   - name: image processing
     status: 🟡
     description: |
-      These ibraries provide functionalities to manipulate and process images. offer a range of functionalities for image processing tasks, from basic image manipulation to more complex operations.
+      These libraries provide functionalities to manipulate and process images.
+They offer a range of functionalities for image processing tasks, like basic image manipulation to more complex operations.
 They make OCaml a powerful language for image processing.
     packages:
       - name: tsdl-image
       - name: bimage